supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/color_class/README.md

-# Color Class
+# Change Classes Colors

-`Color Class` layer used for coloring classes as you wish.
+`Change Classes Colors` layer used for coloring classes as you wish.

 ### Settings: